whitewhidow/quest-sideloader-linux/README.md

 ## Ready to Sideloading an apk!

-Simply navigate to a folder that has a SINGLE apk, and optional subfolder with obb data.
+Simply navigate to a folder that has a SINGLE apk, and optional OBB files.
 Now just run the `sideload` command and follow the on screen prompts: